Faculty Bios

 Associate Professor, Medicine - Infectious Disease

 Lou was born in Vermont but grew up outside of Philadelphia.
 His training took him through Denver, St. Louis and also the CDC’s Epidemic Intelligence Service.
-He is a passionate teacher and the clerkship director for the inpatient Internal Medicine rotation.
-Lou is also a “foodie” and is known for his wonderful dry sense of humor.
-He lives along the shore of Lake Champlain and enjoys kayaking.
+Formerly the clerkship director for the 3rd year medical student inpatient internal medicine rotation, Lou now works exclusively as a clinician on the inpatient consultation service and in the outpatient ID clinic.

 Devika Singh, MD